eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/model/terminology.md

 A set of technical services that facilitate interoperable [=Dataset=] sharing between entities.

-<dfn>Dataspace Authority</dfn>
+<dfn>Dataspace Governance Authority</dfn>

 An entity that manages a [=Dataspace=].
-The form and capabilities of a Dataspace Authority are not covered in these specifications.
+The form and capabilities of a Dataspace Governance Authority are not covered in these specifications.

 <dfn data-lt="Dataspace Registry" >Dataspace Registration Service</dfn> (Dataspace Registry)